Host A Product Development Trip!

 restaurants and attractions.

-The Product Development Trip must include a workshop or networking event for operators
+The PDT must include a workshop or networking event for operators

 to meet with area suppliers/destinations.
 The host is responsible for executing and